North America ATLAS of Plucked Instruments

 Around Vera Cruz different styles of music can be found.
 Besides the huasteca, the son jarocho music is popular.
 This is played by a small group, with a harp and two different guitars : the requinto jarocho (which plays the bass lines - see under) and the jarana jarocha (which plays the chords).

-The jarana jarocha is carved from one piece of wood - so body, neck and tuning head.
+The jarana jarocha (also called jarana veracruzana) is carved from one piece of wood - so body, neck and tuning head.
 The body is hollowed out and a thin front glued to it.
 The fingerboard is a thin layer of dark wood, slightly raised above the front, and there is some veneer on the front of the tuning head.
-The body shape is often quite slender and it is less deep than a normal guitar.
-The 12 frets are metal, like on a guitar, and often go no higher than the body/neck join.
+The 12 frets are metal (like on a guitar), and often go no higher than the body/neck join.

 The jarana jarocha has 8 nylon strings in 5 courses, of which the 1st and 5th are single.
-The tuning is : a d'd' gg' bb e' .

-For more information about the son jarocho see sonjarocho.com.
+For more information about the "son jarocho" see : sonjarocho.com.

 top

-example : bought via internet from Comosuena.com, Mexico 2002
+bought via internet from Comosuena.com, Mexico 2002

 L=880 B=250 H=70mm